akash-mahmud058/sgpa-waiver-calculator/README.md

-# gpa-waiver-calculator
+# sgpa-waiver-calculator
-GPA &amp; Waiver Calculator is a simple tool that calculates HSC GPA and determines tuition waiver eligibility for Daffodil International University (DIU) based on SSC &amp; HSC results
+SGPA & Waiver Calculator is a simple tool that calculates the SGPA for Spring 2025 Software Engineering students (Batch 43) at Daffodil International University (DIU) and determines tuition waiver eligibility based on the academic results of the immediate last semester.